CSA-CDP/TheArena/README.md

-# Asteroid Game
+# The Arena
 Created by Collin Patterson
-, Published 3/7/2017
+, Published 5/12/2017

 Final version of the game

-This is a remake of the game asteroids where you have 3 lives, you get points for destroying the asteroids, and can only move left and right.
-The game still has a bug with sprite collision where the laser only hits the asteroid at the spawn location of the laser itself.
-Bonuses in the game come with big achievements, when getting a score of 2500, 5000, or 7500 you gain an extra life.
-The game starts off slow so you can get the hang of it and eventually speeds up to where more asteroids are on the screen than before.
+YOu are to use WASD to run from the enemy on the screen and left click with the mouse to shoot, the enemy starts with 20 health and every 5 waves you complete a screen will pop up telling you his health has increased.
+You do not regain health but you move faster than the enemy so you can get away.
+See how far you can make it!

-Controls: The arrow keys are used to move left and right and the space bar to shoot.
+Controls: The WASD keys are used to move left, right, up, and down, as well asleft click on the mouse to shoot.